mikemeier/IbrowsSonataAdminAnnotationBundle/README.md

 New features
 ============

+### Version 2.2

+- Allow to register SonataAdminServices over Annotations with @AutoService

 ### Version 1.2

 - Allow reorder of FormMapper/ShowMapper and ListMapper with @Order/FormReorder, @Order/ShowReorder, @Order/ListReorder or @Order/ShowAndFormReorder annotations